 The Crawford School is The Australian National University's graduate public policy school, influencing Australia, Asia & the Pacific policy research & education.
 The School provides advanced graduate and executive training, and produces research that frames scholarly and policy debates.

 The School of Culture, History & Language brings together over 100 academics dedicated to investigating and learning with and about the people, languages, and land of Asia and the Pacific region.
 In addition to offering graduate level programs, the College's undergraduate Asian studies and Pacific studies programs are centralised within the School.

-The School of International, Political & Strategic Studies is dedicated to advancing analysis and understanding of the international, political, societal, and strategic affairs of Asia and the Pacific.
-The Director of the School is Professor Michael Wesley.
+The Coral Bell School of Asia Pacific Affairs is dedicated to advancing analysis and understanding of the international, political, societal, and strategic affairs of Asia and the Pacific.